A lease is a legally binding agreement. It obligates both a landlord and the tenant to abide by its terms for a set period of time.

 The following reasons don’t offer Virginia tenants any legal protection against penalties for early lease termination:

-- Breaking the lease to buy a house
+- Breaking the lease in Virginia to buy a house

 - Breaking the lease to relocate to another town for a job or school